muharremgem/HTML_CSS_Bootstrap_site/README.md

 ## Problem Statement
-- Your company has recently started a project to promote its employees on its website.
-So you and your colleagues will promote it on the project.
+- You should create a nice project with the bootstrap you just learned.

 ## Project Design

--
+- Figma

 ## Project Skeleton